Relative Risk Calculator

 Accordingly, confidence intervals are calculated using the formula:

 where RR is the calculated risk ratio (relative risk), SElnRR is the standard error for the log risk ratio and Z is the score statistic, corresponding to the desired confidence level.
+This is the equation used in our risk ratio calculator.
 The Z-score corresponding to a two-sided interval at level α (e.g. 0.90) is calculated for Z1-α/2, revealing that a two-sided interval, similarly to a two-sided p-value, is calculated by conjoining two one-sided intervals with half the error rate.
 E.g. a Z-score of 1.6448 is used for a 0.95 (95%) one-sided confidence interval and a 90% two-sided interval, while 1.956 is used for a 0.975 (97.5%) one-sided confidence interval and a 0.95 (95%) two-sided interval.
-Therefore it is important to use the right kind of interval: more on one-tailed vs. two-tailed intervals.
+Therefore it is important to use the right kind of risk ratio interval: more on one-tailed vs. two-tailed intervals.

 One-sided vs. two-sided intervals